alife-data-standards/alife-data-tools/README.md

 - [**Phylogeny visualizer**](https://emilydolson.github.io/lineage_viz_tool/standards_viz.html): Upload a standards-compliant phylogeny file and this website will draw a tree based on it.
 If you have additional fields in your data you can color the nodes based on them.

-## Other tools
+## Third-party tools

-This section includes links to tools that the standards maintainers have not yet vetted.
+This section contains links to tools that the standards maintainers have not yet vetted.